 As for the other changes, it’s quite a big buff to Necrolord ret, and a small one to Night Fae.
 As it looks right now, Kyrian will still be the best option for ret, especially for raiding.
 However, it is hard to tell how the Necrolord buffs play out without any sims to rely on.
 So this is all subject to change after the patch goes live, seeing as the buffs might make Necrolord a viable or even better option than Kyrian for certain types of content - though this is more likely to be true for M+ or PvP than for raiding.

 For ret there were almost zero tuning changes to the spec itself in 9.1.
 It did however receive a legendary for kyrian, which has been the go-to legendary for most rets since the patch hit:

 Truth’s wake also received a bug-fix, making it do the correct (higher) amount of damage.
-Usually not a good pick regardless, but it could be used in M+.

 A new endurance conduit was also added for all classes, which gives provides the player with good sustain in all situations: